MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enable-archive-mailboxes.md

 ## Run diagnostics on archive mailboxes

-> [!NOTE]
-> This feature requires a Microsoft 365 administrator account.
-This feature isn't available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.

 You can run an automated diagnostic check on a user's archive mailbox to identify any problems and suggested resolutions.

-To run the diagnostic check, please click the button below.
+To run the diagnostic check, click the button below.

 > [!div class="nextstepaction"]
 > [Run Tests: Archive Mailbox](https://aka.ms/PillarArchiveMailbox)